 A landmark court judgment is a warning to accountants that they could be fined if a client underpays workers.

-It is the first time the Fair Work Ombudsman (FWO) has successfully taken legal action against a professional services firm for being an accessory to a contravention by a client, and legal experts believe the FWO will continue to cast its net wider, to accountants and other external advisers.
+The case sets a precedent as the first time the Fair Work Ombudsman (FWO) has successfully taken legal action against a professional services firm for being an accessory to a client’s contravention of workplace laws.

 Accounting firm was “wilfully blind”

-Judge John O’Sullivan accepted the ombudsman’s argument that Ezy Accounting’s owner Eric Lau was “wilfully blind” to the underpayments and engaged in “a deliberate shutting of the eyes or calculated ignorance”.
+Judge John O’Sullivan accepted the ombudsman’s argument that Ezy Accounting 123’s owner Eric Lau was “wilfully blind” to the underpayments and engaged in “a deliberate shutting of the eyes or calculated ignorance”.

-Ezy had the information to know the business was not meeting award obligations but persisted with its payroll work “with the inevitable result that the award breaches occurred”.
+Ezy Accounting 123 had the information to know the business was not meeting award obligations but persisted with its payroll work “with the inevitable result that the award breaches occurred”.

-Judge O’Sullivan said Ezy denied it provided payroll services, saying it performed bookkeeping.
+Judge O’Sullivan said Ezy Accounting 123 denied it provided payroll services, saying it performed bookkeeping.
 It said it received payroll instructions from the business and processed data.

-It argued it was not his employer and had no primary legal responsibility to ensure he received his entitlements.
+It argued it was not the worker’s employer and had no primary legal responsibility to ensure he received his entitlements.

 Lau said he knew there was a minimum rate of pay under the award but he did not know about evening loadings, clothing allowances and public holiday rates.